In our experience, your instincts are

 Richard Baxter DMD, MS

 Dr. Baxter is the founder and owner of the Alabama Tongue-Tie Center.
-He is a nationally recognized speaker on tongue-ties, instructor of the comprehensive course Tongue-Tied Academy, and author of the best-selling book Tongue-Tied: How a Tiny String Under the Tongue Impacts Nursing, Speech, Feeding, and More.
+He is an internationally recognized speaker on tongue-ties, instructor of the comprehensive course Tongue-Tied Academy, and author of the best-selling book Tongue-Tied: How a Tiny String Under the Tongue Impacts Nursing, Speech, Feeding, and More.

-He is a board-certified pediatric dentist, Diplomate of the American Board of Laser Surgery, member of the American Academy of Pediatric Dentistry, the Alabama Dental Association, and the American Dental Association.
+He is a board-certified pediatric dentist, Diplomate of the American Board of Laser Surgery, and Fellow of the American Academy of Pediatric Dentistry (FAAPD).

 Dr. Baxter attended the University of Alabama at Birmingham School of Dentistry where he graduated at the top of his class.
 In order to receive a specialty certification in pediatric dentistry, Dr. Baxter attended the residency program at Nationwide Children’s Hospital in Columbus, OH.

 Dr. Baxter enjoys spending time with his wife, Tara, who is a nurse practitioner, and his three girls, Hannah, Noelle, and Molly.
 And, since he had a tongue-tie himself, and all three of his daughters were treated for tongue- and lip-ties at birth, this field is a personal one.

 Patients have travelled from all over the nation and around the world to receive Dr. Baxter’s care.